Galatians 6:2

 Support Groups

 Support groups provide a warm, caring and confidential environment where heart issues can be shared and explored.
-It is an oasis where biblical concepts provide the foundation for healing.
-The following Support Groups will be starting up again soon: DivorceCare, GriefShare, United Marriage, Surfing for God, and Behind Closed Doors.
-Check back here for updates.
+They are an oasis where biblical concepts provide the foundation for healing.
+In addition to the groups listed below, United Marriage and various other groups meet throughout the year.

 Behind Closed Doors